Okxa/hl_alyx_tools_proton_install/README.md

+# PSA!

+Nowadays (atleast after 2021.9.27), Proton Experimental seems to run the exe too.
+But in that case you need to set "START IN" path for the non-steam game shortcut to the install folder (that folder where "content" & "game" folders are) to be able to edit addon content.

 # Installation script for a separate install of HL: Alyx SDK tools.

 This script installs the Windows version Half-Life: Alyx and its workshop tools DLC with SteamCMD, and installs a patched Proton to allow the tools to run.